 Each patient in your panel has been uniquely assigned to a health profile group based on his/her interactions with the health care system (during the last two years: April 1, 2016 - March 31, 2018).
 Patients are assigned to one profile group based on the condition that is responsible for most of their health service utilization.
-For example, an individual with dementia, diabetes, and cardiovascular disease will be assigned to the "Major Mental Health" profile group because dementia is the condition likely to be driving most of his/her health service use.
+For example, an individual with dementia, diabetes, and cardiovascular disease would be assigned to the "Major Mental Health" profile group if dementia is the condition driving most of his/her health service use.